arrayfire/arrayfire/docs/pages/indexing.md

 \end{bmatrix}
 \f]

-The af::seq object can also be used to define ranges that are not continuous.
 There are three constructors for af::seq.

 * af::seq(N): Defines a range between 0 and N-1
 * af::seq(begin, end) Defines a range between begin and end inclusive
 * af::seq(begin, end, step) defines a range between begin and end striding by step values

-You can select the second and forth(last) rows by passing (seq(1, end, 2), span) to the indexing operator.
+The last constructor that can help create non-continuous ranges.
+For example, you can select the second and forth(last) rows by passing (seq(1, end, 2), span) to the indexing operator.

 \snippet test/index.cpp index_tutorial_second_and_fourth_rows